MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 Cmdlets and functions are assigned a risk of **High**, **Medium**, or **Low**.
 When the value of the `$ConfirmPreference` variable is less than or equal to the risk assigned to a cmdlet or function, PowerShell automatically prompts you for confirmation before running the cmdlet or function.
+For more information about assigning a risk to cmdlets or functions, see [about_Functions_CmdletBindingAttribute][66].

 If the value of the `$ConfirmPreference` variable is **None**, PowerShell never automatically prompts you before running a cmdlet or function.